Classification of Multiwavelength Transients with Machine Learning: Variable and transient confusion matrices

 \section{Variable and transient \ml{confusion} matrices}

 \ksn{From Fig. \ref{fig:data} it can be seen that radio transients can be split into two types: transient that have multiple outbursts on short time scales (e.g. FS) and transients that have one outburst that then decays over longer time scales (e.g. SNe).
 These two groups are called variables and transients respectively.
 The dataset was split into these two groups.
 A classifier was trained on the binary classification of transient vs variable.
 Classifiers were then trained on the individual groups of variables and transients.
-The results of this is shown in Fig. \ref{fig:bin_class}}
+The results of this is shown in Fig. \ref{fig:bin_class} and Fig. \ref{fig:bin}}

-It can be seen from Fig. \ref{fig:bin_class} that the classifier can distinguish between variables and transients extremely well\ksn{, with an overall accuracy of 98.5\%}.
-By making this split we increase the accuracy of the XRB and SN classifications \ml{slightly} \ksn{when compared to Fig. \ref{fig:cm_w_8}}.
+It can be seen from Fig. \ref{fig:bin} that the classifier can distinguish between variables and transients extremely well\ksn{, with an overall accuracy of 98.5\%}.
+From Fig. \ref{fig:bin_class} we can see that by making this split we increase the accuracy of the XRB and SN classifications \ml{slightly} \ksn{when compared to Fig. \ref{fig:cm_w_8}}.
 The class of GRB, however, sees no improvement.
 As with Fig. \ref{fig:cm_w_8}, SNe are still being confused with TDEs.
 It can be seen that this split is unnecessary as it achieves little to no improvement in the performance of the classifier.